rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

 ## Prerequisites
 1. Ensure that the [Google Chrome browser](https://www.google.com/chrome/) is installed on a computer.
-2. You should be familiar with the [developer guide](/developer-guide/) of rapyuta.io
+2. You should be familiar with the concepts of rapyuta.io.

 ## Estimated time
 10 minutes